drteeth/elixir-es-cqrs/slides.md

 ---
 class: middle

-# Combine streams to create views
+# Combine streams to derive new states

 ```elixir